 The French Chamber of Deputies voted unanimously to give Prime Minister Léon Blum power to halt the flow of volunteers from or through France to fight in the Spanish Civil War

 The story continues with the second journal.
-This is an entry from her personal diary, by Elizabeth Lancaster Carsey 80-years-ago.
+This is an entry from her personal diary, diary 2by Elizabeth Lancaster Carsey 80-years-ago.
 Click here to read more.

 Went to the Methodist Church with Carsey and Roy Marcone.
 Poor sermon – rode around after dinner until time to go.
-Visited the office where Carsey works in the Inventory Dept. Left for Roswell about 3:30.
+Visited the office where Carsey works in the Inventory Dept. Left for Roswell about Camille 2.jpg 3:30.
 Stopped at Caprock or somewhere for a sandwich and more coffee.
 Got to R about 8.
 All four of us.
 Pete, Dixie Smith, Carsey and I saw “Camillle” fair only – good spots.
 They left to go back about eleven!
 Surely hope they got home in time to go to bed in time to get up for work!
 Carsey was wonderful to me the whole week-end paid me lots of complements – He used to be so silent and absentminded.
 He still is absent-minded to a degree but I never laughed anymore or had more fun on any week – and party before!
 Hope he can come over real soon!

 Here’s what else was happening 80-years-ago today